Money Growing Concept

 We mention products and services that we think can be helpful for our users.
 Some or all of them may be from partners who compensate us.
 This can influence which topics we choose and how products are presented on the page, but it does not affect our opinions or conclusions.

-Whether you came into an inheritance, sold a company, or built a nest egg over time, it can be hard to figure out how you should invest your money.
+Whether you built up your nest egg over time, recently came into an inheritance, or sold your company, it can be hard to figure out how you should invest your money.

-Here's how to invest $1,000,000 in 2024 to make your money work for you and to achieve your financial goals.
+With those aims in mind, here's how to invest one million dollars in 2024 to make your money work for you and to achieve your financial goals.

 Before you start investing, you should answer a few key questions that will form the foundation of your financial plan and investment strategy.